KarimRedaHassan/Allow-Other-Apps-to-Start-Your-Activity/README.md

 Here is one major difference between the Deep Link and Android App Link.
 If you are using a deep link, Android System will show the dialog mentioned in the above paragraph.
 If you are using Android App Link, The Android System will automatically opens your app showing this dialog.

 # Allow Other Apps To Open A Certain Activity in Your App
+### Step One: Add Intent Filters from Incoming Intents
 First, allow other apps find & open a certain activity in your app by doing the following steps:
 1. Declare an \<intent-filter> inside your \<activity> tag in the manifest file.
 2. Specify the kind of \<action> that your activity could handle.